solid/solidproject.org/_posts/developers/apps/vocabularies/2019-01-01-04_quickstart-artifacts.md

 ### Generate the artifact

 To generate a JavaScript artifact with the default options, you can use the following command:
-- `lit-artifact-generator generate --inputResources https://solidproject.org/assets/misc/tutorials/quickstart-obelisk.ttl --outputDirectory /path/to/a/directory --noprompt`.
+`npx @inrupt/artifact-generator generate https://solidproject.org/assets/misc/tutorials/quickstart-obelisk.ttl --noprompt`.

 You can specify a local vocabulary file rather than an IRI if your vocabulary is not yet available online.